telerik/ajax-docs/api/server/Telerik.Web.UI/OrgChartGroupItemBindingSettings.md

 Gets or sets the ID of the GroupItem's data source.

-###  DataFieldID `String`
+###  DataTextField `String`

-Gets or sets the name of the data field used to uniquely identify each row.
+Gets or sets the name of the data field containing the GroupItem's Text.